hr283/RCAcorrect/README.md

 The output directory and sample ID should be the same as that given to select_full_reads.sh.
 The reference should in this case be a single copy genotype reference.
 Correction type should be one of consensus_only or error_correct.

+Paths to relevant software are found near the top of each bash script and need to be appropriately modified before use.
+The scripts also use two python virtualenvs, `$PORECHOP_VENV`, in which porechop 0.2.3 is installed, and `$PYSAM_VENV`, the requirements for which can be found in `pysam_venv_requirements.txt`.